 After the death of Cyrus the Younger in battle, the Greeks continue battling the Persians until they make a safe exit, under Xenophon’s leadership, and they eventually arrive at the Black Sea or Pontos (crying the famous chant: “Thálatta!
 Thálatta!” or “The Sea!
 The Sea!”) a Greek city on the coast under much celebration around Book V. The tone of Books V-VII is celebratory until the Greeks finally arrive at Lydia.
 They return to their fatherlands after great struggle.

-The Anabasis was considered for a long time the seminal text as an introduction to learning Greek because of its simple and smooth prose.
-Throughout the text we offered various glimpses of persuasive speeches, some successful and some not.
+The Anabasis was considered for a long time the seminal introductory text for learning Greek because of its simple and smooth prose.
+Throughout the text we are offered various glimpses of persuasive speeches, some successful and some not.
 In this way, the text mirrors certain aspects of Thucydides.
 One of the key elements of the text is the relatively feeble defenses of the Persians.
-Some have suggested this was an inspiration for Philip of Macedon, and later his son Alexander, to conquer Persia.
+Some scholars have suggested this was an inspiration for Philip of Macedon, and later his son Alexander, to conquer Persia.
 Xenophon’s text was also the inspiration for Arrian’s famous book, the Anabasis of Alexander.